bmklei8p/formula-1-pitstop/README.md

 - image carousel needs to have an indicator to show that it is a carousel and to show the image that is displayed currently

 - generate static params on all non-client dynamic pages

+- need to update parser to not work on the marina bay circuit due to the website not having any information about that race- updated manually